mthom/scryer-prolog/benches/README.md

 ## Setup

-`setup.rs` contains the setup code for the actual benchmarks, which are run using the `Benches` struct. `fn benches()` at the top of the file is where the benchmarks are defined.
+`setup.rs` contains the setup code to run benchmarks. `fn prolog_benches()` at the top of the file is where the benchmarks are defined.

-Benchmarks are organized around running queries against one prolog module file.
+Benchmarks are organized around running queries against a prolog module file.
-Before any runs start, `Benches::new()` reads the module files and initializes a new `scryer_prolog::machine::Machine` for each file; multiple queries can be declared to be benchmarked in the context of that module/machine instance.
+Before a benchmark starts, `benchmark.setup()` is called which reads the module file and initializes a new `scryer_prolog::machine::Machine`.

 Each benchmark measurement is done by running a query against the machine.
 In the case of criterion each query is run many times, in the case of iai it's run